mfontanini/presenterm/docs/highlighting.md

 [![asciicast](https://asciinema.org/a/gnzjXpVSOwOiyUqQvhi0AaHG7.svg)](https://asciinema.org/a/gnzjXpVSOwOiyUqQvhi0AaHG7)

 > **Note**: because this is spawning a process and executing code, you should use this at your own risk.

+## Pre-rendering

+Some languages support pre-rendering.
+This means the code block is transformed into something else when the presentation is loaded.
+The languages that currently support this are _LaTeX_ and _typst_ where the contents of the code block is transformed into an image, allowing you to define formulas as text in your presentation.
+This can be done by using the `+render` attribute on a code block.

+See the [LaTeX and typst docs] for more information.